scalameta/munit/docs/getting-started.md

 ![Running MUnit from IntelliJ](https://i.imgur.com/oAA2ZeQ.png)

-It's expected that it's not possible to run individual test cases from IntelliJ since it does not understand the structure of the `test("name") {...}` syntax.
+It's normal that it's not possible to run individual test cases from IntelliJ since it does not yet understand the `test("name") {...}` syntax.
 As a workaround, use the `.only` marker to run only a single test from IntelliJ.

 ```diff
 - test("name") {